hsteinshiromoto/hsteinshiromoto/README.md

 ## Hi there 👋

 Welcome to my portfolio.
-You can check out these ones:
+You can check out these projects:

 * [Cartorio](http://www.github.com/hsteinshiromoto/cartorio): A wrapper on the logging module for Python that provides a simple and easy-to-use interface for logging.

+* [Datatoolkit](https://github.com/hsteinshiromoto/datatoolkit): A collection of tools for visualization and data processing for exploratory data analysis.

+* [Tufe](https://github.com/hsteinshiromoto/tufte): A Tufte-inspired style of data plotting.

+* [TeX.Beamer](https://github.com/hsteinshiromoto/tex.beamer): A  Presentation Template for XeLaTeX.

 ## How to support